Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 It doesn’t matter if you want to buy a single-family home in a rural area or a condo unit in a busy metropolis; if you don’t understand your credit report or know your credit score, you aren’t ready to financially commit to a home loan.

-There are three major credit reporting agencies, Equifax, TransUnion, Experian.
-That is one reason why we encourage borrowers to check their credit reports as early as possible prior to applying for an FHA mortgage or any other major line of credit.
-You may have to dispute an error on your credit report and that error isn’t necessarily reported across all three of your reports.
+There are three major credit reporting agencies: Equifax, TransUnion, and Experian.
+That is one reason why we encourage borrowers to check their credit reports as early as possible before applying for an FHA mortgage or any other major line of credit.

 FICO scores are a big factor in FHA loans and not just for loan approval–the amount of interest you are charged depends on your FICO scores.
 That said, your credit scores aren’t the whole story.